awsdocs/amazon-emr-release-guide/doc_source/emr-hive-metastore-external.md

      Create a configuration file called `hiveConfiguration.json` containing edits to `hive-site.xml` as shown in the following example\.

       *hostname*> is the DNS address of the Amazon RDS instance running the database\. <*username*> and <*password*> are the credentials for your database\.
-For more information about connecting to MySQL and Aurora database instances, see [Connecting to a DB Instance Running the MySQL Database Engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) and [Connecting to an Athena DB Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Connect.html) in the *Amazon RDS User Guide*\. `javax.jdo.option.ConnectionURL` is the JDBC connect string for a JDBC metastore\. `javax.jdo.option.ConnectionDriverName` is the driver class name for a JDBC metastore\.
+For more information about connecting to MySQL and Aurora database instances, see [Connecting to a DB instance running the MySQL database engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) and [Connecting to an Athena DB cluster](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Connect.html) in the *Amazon RDS User Guide*\. `javax.jdo.option.ConnectionURL` is the JDBC connect string for a JDBC metastore\. `javax.jdo.option.ConnectionDriverName` is the driver class name for a JDBC metastore\.

      The MySQL JDBC drivers are installed by Amazon EMR\.